Annabelle Flores-Bonilla, PhD Addiction Neuroscientist and Alcohol Researcher

 Research

 As a neuroscientist, I am interested in the neurobiology of resilience.
 My aim is to understand the cellular and neurocircuit adaptations in response to stress and addiction.
-Individual and sex differences in these neuroadaptations may elucidate differential mechanisms underlying maladaptive behaviors that are characteristic of alcohol binge drinking, drug addiction, and eating disorders.

 Keywords: Resilience, Alcohol, Stress, Addiction, Neuropeptides, Negative affect